icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Rgn.rst

 	Defined in Game.sc.

-	Rgn ("region") serves as a base class for :class:`Rm`.
+	Region serves as a base class for :class:`Room`.
 It can also be used on its own, to contain common logic that applies to several rooms.

 	To make a region part of a room, put the following code in the room's init() method::